RistoBIn/international-website/src/pages/solutions/science-arctic-and-antarctic-surveillance.md

       Data and knowledge about the marine environment in the Arctic and Antarctic regions are lacking.
-Smart cameras, machine vision and edge computing in combination with satellite communication could lowering the risk and rise safety in the Arctic Marine and Coastal environment.
+Smart cameras, computer vision and edge computing in combination with satellite communication could lowering the risk and rise safety in the Arctic Marine and Coastal environment.
     heading: ' '